bitfocus/companion-module-cisco-cms/README.md

-# companion-module-generic-http
+# companion-module-cisco-cms
-See HELP.md and LICENSE
+HELP.md and LICENSE